 Just as an adult needs the proper tools and environment to do a job, a child needs the appropriate tools and environment to encourage independent play.
 This does not mean they need an elaborate playroom filled with the latest educational toys.
 It is far more important that they have a play area that is safe, open, and filled with items that they can touch and manipulate.

 Structured learning is an important and necessary part of a child's life.
 In fact, most children will experience at least 13 years of formal education in which they will listen to instruction, write papers, take tests, give reports, and complete assignments.
-Therefore, take advantage of their early years to get them excited about the process of learning.
+Therefore, take advantage of their early years to get them excited about the process of learning through play.
 The attitude children have about learning will ultimately influence their future success much more than the school they attend and the special programs in which they are involved.

 Play is all about your child exploring the big, new world.
 You can even use something as ordinary as a laundry basket to teach some basic concepts.
-Jenna is two years old and loves to climb in and out of the laundry basket.
+Jenna is 2 years old and loves to climb in and out of the laundry basket.
 While her mother sorts the laundry, she talks to Jenna about concepts like in and out, top and bottom, under and over.
 As a result, Jenna has learned to say these words and use them appropriately.

 Communication is important.
 Jenna's mother has used an ordinary and necessary activity to expand Jenna's vocabulary and promote gross motor development.
 In the meantime, Jenna is having fun being a child.
 As Jenna gets older, her mother could ask her questions such as "Why does the basket tip over when you lean on one side?" or "How many people do you think could fit in that basket?"
 These types of questions encourage children to think in terms of solving problems.